SWE-UniStuttgart/Qlunc/Preview.md

 The last step is ask for the uncertainty we are interested in, either coming from a component, module or lidar object.
 Indeed, the flexibility of the code allows the user not just to asses lidar uncertainty,  but also to query uncertainties coming from specific modules or even single comonents.

+At this stage the code can calculate errors introduced by photodetector and optical amplifier, forming the photonics module; scanner and optical circulator, forming the optic module.
+Uncertainty expansion method is applied to obtain the lidar uncertainty due to this modules and components.

 # Working example